jrstrunk/budget-parser/README.md

 # budget-parser
-Tools to parse budget data from web pages of financial institutions
+A tool to parse budget data from web pages of financial institutions.
+This repo is very customized for my needs, it should be forked and costomized for anyone else's use.